Creating Good Practice Habits

 What to include in your guitar practice routine.

-If you like to have a specific practice schedule, you may say: “On Mondays, Wednesdays, and Fridays, I’m going to practice warm-ups, scales, and modes, and then have an open jam time.
-On Tuesday and Thursdays, I’m going to practice warm-ups and then work on new chords or finger-style playing.
-On Saturdays and Sundays I’ll practice warm-ups and then play songs.”
+If you prefer routines and a specific practice schedule, try this: On Mondays, Wednesdays, and Fridays, practice warm-ups and scales, and then have an open jam time.
+On Tuesdays and Thursdays practice warm-ups and then work on new chords or finger-style playing.
+On Saturdays and Sundays practice warm-ups and then play songs.
 A schedule like that might remind you of an exercise routine.
 Few people exercise in exactly the same way every single day.
 For best results, vary your routine.
-You will increase your skill level and avoid becoming bored.
+You will increase your skill level and won’t get bored.

 To summarize, practice every day and find a balance between stretching your current abilities and just enjoying what you’re playing.
 Know yourself and what kind of practice routine will keep you interested and improving.
-Believe it or not, 15-20 minutes–every day–will allow you to make noticeable progress every time you pick up the guitar.
+Believe it or not, 15-20 minutes–every day–will allow you to make noticeable progress every time you pick up the guitar!